IDinsight/ask-a-question/docs/components/voice-service/index.md

     ---

-    Follow the steps to set up and use the in-house ASR and TTS models.
+    Follow the steps to set up and use the In-house STT and TTS models.

     [:octicons-arrow-right-24: More info](./in-house-models.md)